Friday, 9 August 2013

 Movie Review: A Clockwork Orange (1971)

-A glossy journey into a warped future consumed by sex and violence, A Clockwork Orange is a trip to the edges of societal sanity.
+A glossy journey into a warped future consumed by sex and violence, A Clockwork Orange explores the edges of societal sanity.
 Stanley Kubrick's adaptation of the Anthony Burgess novella is an often provoking and sometimes repulsive movie experience.

 In a deranged London of the future, Alex (Malcolm McDowell) leads a gang of violent youth who call themselves the Droogs.
 Alex loves the music of Beethoven (whom he calls Ludwig Van), and fuels tendencies for ultra violence by downing "milk plus", a spiked beverage that triggers immense aggressiveness.
 In just one wild night, Alex and his buddies viciously beat a homeless old man, engage in a brawl with a rival gang, and break into the swanky house of writer Frank Alexander (Patrick Magee).
 Alex repeatedly kicks Frank, crippling him, then proceeds to rape his wife (Adrienne Cori) while Frank is forced to watch.